v1v/jenkinslint-plugin/CONTRIBUTING.md

 ### New Features
 * Feature Requests - "New Feature" issue on the [Jenkins JIRA](https://issues.jenkins-ci.org/secure/Dashboard.jspa).
 Remember to add the `jenkins-lint-plugin` component.
 * Feature Implementations - Even better than this is an implementation.
 Simply fork this repo, create a branch (named after the JIRA "New Feature" you created earlier), implement it yourself and submit a Pull Request.
 Get started with the _Git Protocol_ section below
+* Feature Implementations - Even better than this is an implementation.
+Simply fork this repo, create a branch (named after the JIRA "New Feature" you created earlier), implement it yourself and submit a Pull Request.
+Get started with the _Git Protocol_ section below

 ### Bugs
 * New "Bug" issue on the [Jenkins JIRA](https://issues.jenkins-ci.org/secure/Dashboard.jspa).
 Remember to add the `jenkins-lint-plugin` component.
 * Bug Fixes - Even better than this is a fix.
 Simply fork our repo, create a branch (named after the JIRA "Bug" you created earlier), implement it yourself and submit a Pull Request.
 Remember to follow the _Git Protocol_ section below.

 ## Git Protocol
-If you want to make a change to the code on `jenkinsci/job-dsl-plugin`, here's the protocol we follow (you need a Github account in order to do this):
+If you want to make a change to the code on `jenkinsci/jenkins-lint-plugin`, here's the protocol we follow (you need a Github account in order to do this):

 1. Fork the `v1v/jenkins-lint-plugin` repository to your account.
 2. On your local machine, clone your copy of the `jenkins-lint-plugin` repo.